 Being informed of the possible consequences of rejecting or ending the child care that is offered

-Being informed of the eligibility documentation and reporting requirements described in and
+Being informed of the eligibility documentation and reporting requirements described in E-200 and E-300

-Being informed of the parent appeal rights described in
+Being informed of the parent appeal rights described in E-400

-Being informed of required background and criminal history checks for relative child care providers through the listing process with CCR, as described in , before the parent or guardian selects the relative child care provider
+Being informed of required background and criminal history checks for relative child care providers through the listing process with CCR, as described in F-102, before the parent or guardian selects the relative child care provider

 Receiving written notification of the possible termination of CCS for excessive unexplained absences including information about possible ineligibility to reapply for CCS for 60 calendar days

 Receiving written notification of possible termination of CCS for failure to pay the PSoC, including information about possible ineligibility to reapply for CCS for 60 calendar days

+Boards are encouraged to provide a link to the Parent Rights and Responsibilities on their websites.
+Linking to this document locally will provide another access point for families to find the information for reference after they have completed the application and enrollment process.

 Rule Reference: §809.71